Fence security toppings, when and why do you need them?

 Deterrence is the first layer of the 5 Ds of perimeter security and can dissuade potential intruders from targeting a property.
 Deterrents should be visible and fence toppings accompanied by warning signs are a great way of achieving this.

 Toppings that have sharp angles, spikes or an added overlay are hugely discouraging for many intruders and can be used alone or in conjunction with other deterrent measures such as CCTV and Perimeter Intruder Detection Systems (PIDS), depending on your security needs.
-As well as the threat of injury to put off potential criminals, spikes make it clear the site has a practical and considered security plan in place and also can hold people within a perimeter, discouraging escape.
+As well as the threat of injury to put off potential criminals, spikes make it clear the site has a practical and considered security plan in place and can also hold people within a perimeter, discouraging escape.

 Preventing Scaling